PeterHjHan/prayer-request/README.md

   * Delete
     * Users can delete their own posted prayers regardless if the post has been prayed or not.

-### 4.2 Authentication and Authorization : P(5)
+### 4.2 Authentication and userization : P(5)
 4.2.1 Description
-  * This will use a third-party Auth0 to assist with authorization and authentication.
+  * This will use a third-party Auth0 to assist with userization and authentication.
   * Full tutorial can be found from the [Auth0's main tutorial](https://auth0.com/)

 ### 4.3 Search Functions : P(4)